aymanreda56/Vigil-Anti/README.md

 ## Technicalities :wrench:
 ### Scanning PE executables
+Vigil-Anti used LIEF python package to parse executables and gain metadata. from those metadata we extract some useful features totalling 310 features!! some of the features are Byte entropy, Byte histogram, number of printable static strings, usage of packers, indications of encryption and/or obfuscation, imported modules and DLL names, all the IO operations and windows API function calls and a lot more!

+those features are used to train a Random Forest classifier with 100 Decision tree estimators, no limit for the levels of each tree.

+finally achieving a test score of 96% on [VirusShare](https://virusshare.com/torrents) Datasets which is considered highly competitive to the other state-of-the-art tools
 ### Scanning PDFs
+There were a lot of papers claiming that it is very enough to decide whether a PDF is malicious or not by only analyzing its metadata.
+So I grabbed a bunch of useful features, most of which are numerical features extracted after parsing the PDF referring to the [PDF structure](https://en.wikipedia.org/wiki/PDF)
+A dataset is then used to train a Random Forest with 300 estimators and achieved 99.7% f1 score which is clearly impressive!!

 ## Contributions 🤝🏼
 1. One should issue an issue first, describing the problem he solves, or the new module you are adding